Loading...

 Scenario

 A new intern has joined your company.
-You’re responsible for creating the account, setting an initial password, enforcing a first-login password change, applying password expiration policy, and verifying the effective aging configuration.
+You need to create a local account, set an initial password, force a password change on first login, and confirm the effective password aging policy.

 Operator context

 User provisioning is not just “create an account.”
-You need repeatable guardrails: predictable defaults, controlled access, and proof that policy is actually applied.
+You need predictable defaults, controlled onboarding, and proof that policy is actually enforced.

 Objective